Politics & Government

 Planning staff and a third party, the Berkley Group, have been researching and creating options for potential data center regulations since the moratorium was passed, according to the agenda report.

-The county said it needs to extend the moratorium another three months to also comply with public notice requirements.
+The county said it needed to extend the moratorium another three months to also comply with public notice requirements.
 A 20-day notice is required before the Metropolitan Planning Area Committee meeting if zoning changes are being considered.

 Zoning changes are still being considered by the planning department’s advanced plans committee, before being forward to the MAPC.